menard-codes/100-days-of-code/Journal/3rdDayd.md

 This rough sketch will serve as the foundation of our early project.

-We can add more heare, but it's better to keep things simple at first and just focus on the core of our project.
+We can add more here, but it's better to keep things simple at first and just focus on the core of our project.
 Additional features can just be added once our product is already up and running.

 From there, we break down each requirements into narrower requirements of our software.